Chorus-bdd/Chorus/index.md

 Chorus is a BDD testing tool which makes it easy to test distributed systems

-BDD tests are written in non-technical prose.
-These tests can form an important part of system documentation
+BDD tests are written in non-technical prose:

 {% highlight gherkin %}
 Scenario: Buy a Waffle
-  Given I am logged in to the website
+  Given I am logged in
-  And I click buy a waffle
+  And I click 'buy a waffle'
   Then a waffle is added to my basket
 {% endhighlight %}

+The developer has to implement the logic for each of the test steps.

-From a developer's point of view, it looks like it might be fairly easy to implement the logic for the test above.
+From a developer's point of view this, doing this for the test above may not be trivial but it looks possible.
+This is because all these steps on the test seem to operate on the same web site or user interface.

-However in a complex system, with several user interfaces and components, things are not so simple...
+However, in a complex distributed system, with several user interfaces and components, things are not so simple...

-In the example below there are at least two components involved, a trader client and a customer client.
-Perhaps there's also a booking system and a pricing component.

 {% highlight gherkin %}
 Scenario: Book a trade
-  Given my position in google shares is $50,000
+  Given my position against Google is $50,000
-  And my quote to sell google is $500
+  And my quote to sell Google shares is $500
-  When a customer enters 'Buy 100 google'
-  Then my position against google is 0
+  When a customer submits an order to 'Buy 100 Google' Then the position for Google in my trader client is 0
 {% endhighlight %}

+How might we implement a test like this?

+There are at least two components involved, a trader client and a customer client - perhaps there is also a booking system and a pricing component.

-We need to connect to these components to execute the test.
-Before we can even do this, we may need to create a testing environment with each of these processes running.
+We'd need to connect to all these components to execute the steps.

+Worse still, we may need to create a testing environment with each of these processes running.
-We'll have to write the code for all of this ourselves, and tie it in to the test lifecycle somehow.
+We'd have to write the code for all of this ourselves, and tie it in to the test lifecycle, somehow.

-In short, testing a large system can be tough.
-(Perhaps that's why so few complex systems have tests...)

 This is where Chorus can help.

-Chorus provides the ability for a developer to add technical directives to the feature:
+Chorus provides the ability for a developer to add technical directives to a test feature.

 {% highlight gherkin %}
 #!
 Processes: start traderClient, customerClient
 #!
 Processes: connect traderClient, customerClient
 Scenario: Book a trade
-  Given my position against google is $500,000
+  Given my position against Google is $50,000
-  And my quote to sell google is $500
+  And my quote to sell Google shares is $500
-  When a customer enters 'Buy 100 google'
-  Then the position in my trader client is 0
+  When a customer submits an order to 'Buy 100 Google' Then the position for Google in my trader client is 0
 {% endhighlight %}

+In the above example we start two processes, and connect to them to run the steps in the test

-Want to create a virtualized environment to run the test by deploying Docker images?
+Perhaps we could create a virtualized environment to run the test by deploying Docker images?

 {% highlight gherkin %}
 #!
 Docker: deploy traderClient, customerClient
 #!
 Docker: connect traderClient, customerClient
 Scenario: Book a trade
-  Given my position against google is $500,000
+  Given my position against Google is $50,000
-  And my quote to sell google is $500
+  And my quote to sell Google is $500
-  When a customer enters 'Buy 100 google'
-  Then the position in my trader client is 0
+  When a customer submits an order to 'Buy 100 Google' Then the position in my trader client is 0
 {% endhighlight %}